Burned but not forgotten

 A slow fall

 Anne Nolin, a professor at OSU and co-author on Gleason’s study, said, “After a fire, things happen that we didn’t necessarily think about.”
 Gleason’s study also used MODIS, but focused on snow cover.
 “If you burn down a forest, albedo increases hugely,” Nolin said.
 “The albedo of vegetation might be around 40 percent; the albedo of snow is about 80 percent.”

 Initially fire sends plumes of carbon into the atmosphere, warming it.
 Over time as snags fall, the landscape gets bleaker.
 “With a treeless surface, the albedo increases, and more albedo means more sunlight is being reflected, and that’s a cooling affect,” O’Halloran said.
-So albedo can offset the warming from carbon dioxide.
+So albedo can offset the warming from CO2.
 “They’re sort of canceling each other out,” he added.